NezuChan/scheduled-tasks/README.md

 - Using RabbitMQ to communicate !
 - Redis Clusters support

-Being used in production by NezukoChan, and more.
+Being used in production by NezukoChan, Musical Tune, and more.